Boncom99/backend-boiler-plate/README.md

 [![Coverage Status](https://coveralls.io/repos/github/hagopj13/node-express-boilerplate/badge.svg?branch=master)](https://coveralls.io/github/hagopj13/node-express-boilerplate?branch=master)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-A boilerplate/starter project for quickly building Graphql APIs using Node.js,Apollo-server Express, Postgesql, Prisma and Firebase auth.
+A boilerplate/starter project for quickly building Graphql APIs using Node.js,Apollo-server Express, PostgeSQL, Prisma and Firebase auth.

 By running a single command, you will get a production-ready Node.js app installed and fully configured on your machine.
 The app comes with many built-in features, such as authentication using Firebase, request validation, docker support, etc. For more details, check the features list below.